ShongSu/shongsu.github.io/pages/projects.md

 # {{ page.title }}

 + [Cookings4u][u]: Designing a Website in order to provide a platform for both customers and private home cuisine chefs.
+(In development)

 + Develop [Cordova][c] plugins for Android and iOS.